Roberto Durán vs. Sugar Ray Leonard II: Aftermath

 Durán has said that he never said the words No mas to anyone following the bout.
 He blamed the broadcaster Howard Cosell for coming up with it and claiming he said it.
 He said he was only mumbling to himself "No sigo, no sigo, no sigo", meaning "I'm not carrying on".
 He has said that he quit because of stomach cramps, which started to bother him in the fifth round.
 He said the cramps occurred because he took off weight too quickly, then ate too much after the morning weigh-in, but his manager, Carlos Eleta, said Durán always ate that way before a fight.
 "Durán didn't quit because of stomach cramps", Eleta said.
 "He quit because he was embarrassed."
 Leonard claimed credit for having forced Durán to give up, and took great satisfaction in it.
 "I made him quit", Leonard said.
 "To make a man quit, to make Roberto Durán quit, was better than knocking him out."
+One version of what really happened (which Duran once said he wouldn't comment on) is that his actual statement of defeat was Spanish for "I can't continue."

 According to Rhiannon Walker, "he explained that his manager, Panamanian businessman Carlos Eleta, made the mistake of scheduling the fight too close after the first fight, not allowing Duran enough time to drop the necessary weight."

 Durán's stature in his home country of Panama took a dramatic dive after the fight.
 The immediate reaction was shock, followed by anger.
 Within hours, commercials featuring Durán (in both Panama and the United States) were ordered off the air.

 On June 16, 1983, Durán's 32nd birthday, he knocked out undefeated Davey Moore in the eighth round to win the WBA Junior Middleweight Championship.
 In Panama, there was rejoicing in the streets.

 Leonard and Durán fought a third and final time on December 7, 1989 in Las Vegas with Leonard retaining the WBC Super Middleweight Championship in a lopsided, 12-round unanimous decision.